product-os/jellyfish/README.md

 The tests live in `test/<type>/<component>/**/*.spec.js`, where `type` is `unit`, `integration`, or `e2e` and `component` corresponds to any of the directories inside `lib` or `apps`.
+As an exception to the rule, the frontend components store their unit tests along with the production code (company policy).

-You can run tests through GNU Make as follows
+We provide GNU Make utility rules to run different test suites, for example:

 ```sh
 make test-integration-queue                      # Run all the queue integration tests